-Pain Management With Cannabis Medicine
+Pain Management And Cannabis

 For minor pain, cannabis is able to manage just as well as the most common type of pharmaceutical pain relievers: nonsteroidal anti-inflammatory drugs (NSAIDs).
 You may recognize these as Motrin or Advil.
 While these are relatively safe in the short term, chronic, daily use of NSAIDs can increase one’s chance of heart attack, stroke, and stomach ulcers.
 So, why not give cannabis a try?
 It has no adverse side effects and is not addictive.